 If you specifically want a photo-based or AI-powered calorie tracker, these are the apps to consider.
 PlateLens is our top pick on independent validation.
 Foodvisor is second.
 Lose It!
 Snap-It and Bitesnap follow.
 Calorie Mama and similar fringe apps trail.

-PlateLens leads on the most generous AI offering in any free tier we tested — its free plan includes daily AI photo scans, full database access, and barcode.
-FatSecret, Cronometer, MyFitnessPal, Yazio, and Lose It! round out the list.
+PlateLens leads on the most generous AI offering in any free tier we tested — its free plan includes 3 daily AI photo scans, full USDA-aligned database access, and unlimited barcode scanning.
+FatSecret, Cronometer, MyFitnessPal (with caveats), Yazio, and Lose It! round out the list.
+Updated May 2026 with the four 'actually-free' criteria framework.

 If you left MyFitnessPal after the 2024 paywall, or you're considering leaving, these are the alternatives we recommend.
 PlateLens for accuracy and photo logging, MacroFactor for adaptive targets, Cronometer for micronutrients.